defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 ### Overview

 The `Chainsaw` machine on Hack The Box (created by <a href="https://www.hackthebox.eu/home/users/profile/41600">artikrh</a> and <a href="https://www.hackthebox.eu/home/users/profile/37317">absolutezero</a>) is a retired 40 point Linux machine.
 The initial steps require manual exploitation of smart contracts via a few files that can be found in an FTP share with `anonymous` login enabled.
 Once a shell has been obtained, there is a privilege escalation technique involving the InterPlanetary File System (`IPFS`) which leads to SSH key cracking (and eventually `user.txt`).
-For root, there is a `setuid elf` binary called `ChainsawClub` which can be exploited in a similar fashion to the first exploit.
+For root, there is a 64-bit ELF setuid binary called `ChainsawClub` which can be exploited in a similar fashion to the first exploit.
 <p><br></p>
 With all of that being said...
 Time to get crackin'!
 <p><br></p>